-Deinocerites cancer adults are medium-sized mosquitoes clothed mostly with dark or dull-colored scales.
-They appear similar to mosquitoes of the genus Culex, but differ by having much longer antennae.
+Deinocerites cancer adults are medium-sized mosquitoes covered by dark or dull-colored scales.
+They look similar to mosquitoes of the genus Culex, but have much longer antennae.
 In both sexes, the maxillary palpi are short, the antennae are non-plumose and longer than the proboscis, and the scutum is covered with narrow brown scales and numerous long setae.

 Figure 4.
 Male (right) and female (left) crabhole mosquito, Deinocerites cancer Theobald.
 Photograph by James Newman, University of Florida.

-The fourth stage larva of Deinocerites cancer can be distinguished from those of other Florida mosquitoes by its circular shaped head which is widest near the bases of the antennae, an anal segment with dorsal and ventral sclerotized plates, and a single pair of short bulbous anal gills.
+The fourth stage larva of Deinocerites cancer can be distinguished from those of other Florida mosquitoes by its round head which is widest near the bases of the antennae, an anal segment with dorsal and ventral sclerotized plates, and a single pair of short bulbous anal gills.

 Figure 5.
 Fourth stage larvae of the crabhole mosquito, Deinocerites cancer Theobald.
 Photograph by Michele Cutwa, University of Florida.

 Deinocerites cancer females lay their eggs singly on moist substrate just above the water surface in land crab burrows.
-Egg hatch occurs a few days after oviposition.
-Following eclosion first stage larvae crawl down into the water where development proceeds through a total of four larval stages.
-Low temperatures, crowding and suboptimal food levels extend the duration of the larval stages.
-Yet, even with summertime temperatures and other favorable conditions, it usually takes the crabhole mosquito at least two to three weeks to complete larval development.
+Eggs hatch a few days after oviposition.
+Following eclosion, first stage larvae crawl down into the water where development proceeds through a total of four larval stages.
+Low temperatures, crowding, and suboptimal food levels extend the duration of the larval stages.
+Under favorable conditions, it usually takes the crabhole mosquito at least two to three weeks to complete larval development.